Conflict of interest can get in the way of independent representation in a divorce.

-However, divorces or other situations with competing points of view often result in a conflict of interest.
-A conflict of interest occurs when the advice of the CPA may provide a benefit to one spouse at the expense of the other spouse.
+Divorces or business situations with competing points of view often result in a conflict of interest.
+In the context of divorces, a conflict of interest occurs when the advice of the CPA may provide a benefit to one spouse at the expense of the other spouse.
 Sometimes a second CPA must be hired to ensure independent representation of both parties.
 While the added expense is unfortunate for the taxpayers, there may be no choice.

 Divorcing taxpayers should expect their CPA to be concerned about a conflict of interest if the following are true: